jphill01/HACSim.R/README.md

 1. Set up all desired algorithm input parameters using standard R variable assignment.

-3. Run the following lines of code:
+2. Run either of the following lines of code:
-> HACHypothetical(...) for simulation of hypothetical species, or HACReal() for simulation of real species
+> HACHypothetical(...) for simulation of hypothetical species
+> HACReal(...) for simulation of real species

+3. Run the simulator
 > HAC.simrep()

 **NOTE**: Users must have a system compiler (e.g. Xcode Command Line Tools on MacOS) installed in order to run the algorithm successfully.